aaklimenko/laravel-test/README.md

 * `docker-compose -f docker-build.yml up`
 * `docker-compose up`

-And while the application running do in a separate console:
+And while the application is running run in a separate console:

 * `docker-compose run php-fpm php artisan migrate`

-To run the application in the background run
+To run the application in the background run:

 * `docker-compose up -d`